KuskIV/ml_exam_notes/notes/04 - Graph Clusering.md

 Where $\| x \|$ indicates the sum of the elements of the matric $x$.
 This quantity measures the fractino of the edges in the network that connectino vertices of the same type (i.e. within community edges) minus the expected value of the same quantity in a network with the same community divisions by random connection between the vertices.
 If the numer of within-community edges i no better than random, we well get $Q=0$.
 Values approaching $Q=1$, which is the maximum, indicate networks with strong community structure.
 In practice, values for such networks typically fall in the range from $0.3$ to $0.7$.
 Higher values are rare.
 Typically  we will calculate $Q$ for each split of a network into communities as we move down the dendogram, and look for local peask in its value, which indicate particularly satisfactory splits.
 Uwually there are one or two of such peaks.

+__NOTE__: Modularity cannot be optimized directly, as exact solution is NP hard

 ## Mixture Model for Clustering

 ## Gaussian Mixture Models

 Clustering is an unsupervised learning problem where we intend to find clusters of points in our dataset wit similar characteristics.
 When considering clustering methods, they can be hard (like K-Means) where each point is only assigned to one cluster.
 There is not uncertainty measure or probabilyty for other clusters the point could belong to.
 This is something Gaussian Mixture addresses, by represengin clusters as Gaussian distributions.
+Another advantage is that it does not have a bias towards circular clusters, wo it works well even with non-linear data distributions.

 A Gaussian Mixture is a function cimprised of several Gaussians, each identified by $k \in \{1, \dots, K\}$, where $K$ is the number of clusters.Eahc Gaussian $k$ in the mixture is comprised of the following parameters: